Select the account you'd like to open

 Funds deposited by retail clients will usually be received by CMC Markets in a segregated bank account.
 After this point, the full value of the client trading account is treated as client money and an equivalent amount is maintained in a segregated trust bank account.

 CMC Markets performs daily client money reconciliations in accordance with Regulation requirements.
 This process ensures that funds held in trust or segregated bank accounts accurately reflect retail client assets.

-As founders of the Australian CFD and FX Forum, CMC Markets uses its own funds for hedging and does not pass retail client money to hedging counterparties or to any part of the business as working capital.
+As founders of the Australian Retail OTC Derivative Association, CMC Markets uses its own funds for hedging and does not pass retail client money to hedging counterparties or to any part of the business as working capital.

 CMC Markets uses a range of major banks to hold client money.
 These institutions are subject to regular and continuing risk assessment by CMC Markets.

 Internal audits and reviews are undertaken periodically in order to ensure compliance with the regulatory requirements.
 This process also includes an internal audit, which is overseen by independent Non-Executive Directors.

 In the event of CMC Markets’ liquidation, retail clients whose funds are held on trust or in segregated client bank accounts would have their share of money returned, minus the administrators’ costs in handling and distributing these funds.